Analysis and conditional optimization of projection estimates for distribution of random variable using Legendre polynomials: Introduction

-The rest of this paper has the following structure.
-Section~\ref{secLeg} contains the necessary information on Fourier--Legendre series and definition of projection estimates of the density and distribution function; in this section, relations for expansion coefficients of the density and distribution function with respect to Legendre polynomials are obtained.
+The rest of this paper has the following structure: Section~\ref{secLeg} contains the necessary information on the Fourier--Legendre series and the definition of projection estimates of the density and distribution function; in this section, relations for expansion coefficients of the density and distribution function with respect to Legendre polynomials are obtained.
 Section~\ref{secMonteCarlo} presents algorithms for jointly obtaining randomized projection estimates of the density and distribution function.
 The analysis and conditional optimization of randomized projection estimates are carried out in Section~\ref{secOptim}.
-Section~\ref{secTest} proposes a two-parameter family of densities with different degrees of smoothness and related distribution functions; it presents an algorithm for modeling the corresponding random variables, obtains expansion coefficients of the considered densities and distribution functions, and studies the convergence rate of their expansions.
+Section~\ref{secTest} proposes a two-parameter family of densities with different degrees of smoothness and related distribution functions; it presents an algorithm for modeling the corresponding random variables, gives expansion coefficients of the considered densities and distribution functions, and studies the convergence rate of their expansions.
 Numerical experiments and their analysis are discussed in Section~\ref{secNumerics}.
+In Section~\ref{secHistogram}, a projection estimate of the density is compared with a histogram.
 Brief conclusions on the paper are given in Section~\ref{secConcl}.